 - Milk jug caps & 20 oz. plastic bottle caps

 - Acrylic craft paint in a variety of colors

 - Clothesline rope was used to hang the milk jug bird houses in the tree

-I wanted the children to be creative so I tried my best not to show them pictures of projects I’d seen online.
-Instead, I just piled a collection of supplies from my craft stash on the table for them to look at and think about while they were enjoying their breakfast.
+We just piled a collection of supplies from my craft stash on the table for the children to look at and think about while they were enjoying their breakfast.
 By the time they were done eating, they all knew which supplies they wanted to use.

 First cut a hole for the birds to enter.
 We used a box cutter but a pair of scissors will work too.
 Papa and I did all of the cutting, safety first you know!

 Decorate the outside